Now that you have either left your visa application in the safe hands at the Embassy or just picked it up, here’s my top 3 things to do in Yangon.

 The Golden Pagoda area also has a Museum and a Photograph Exhibition.
 Unfortunately, I only got to see the latter.
 If you want to know more about this fascinating place, I would suggest hiring a guide.
 Remember to negotiate a suitable price!

 When visiting any temple, remember to dress accordingly: no knees showing, a proper shirt with at least shoulders covering sleeves and not too much chest showing.
 They have sarongs there if you forgot the proper attire.
 I don’t know if it’s free or you need to pay for it, though.
 Shoes are not allowed inside so you might want to bring a plastic bag for them if you don’t want to leave them outside.
 If it starts raining, it’s very slippery, so be careful!

 They have money exchanging booths and ATM:s around the place and plenty of souvenir stalls at the entrances.
 Might be nice to check out at least 2/4 of the entrances as they are slightly different.
 If you are not feeling fit or prefer not to sweat, don’t worry, they have escalators and lifts as well.

 This was my list of the top things to do in Yangon.
 If you need some more advice on how to get there and some practical tips, have a look at this post.

 Unfortunately, my limited time didn’t allow me to explore Myanmar any further on this trip.
 Next time, I will make sure to see more of this beautiful country.
-Have a look at this post about 15 awesome things to do in Mandalay and you know what I mean.
+If you do have some time, though, make sure to look at this post if you are going to visit Mandalay.